saraJbarker/ENGI301/project_2/MFG/README.md

-This is the folder for manufacturing files, including Gerber files and pictures of the top and bottom layers.
+This is the folder for manufacturing files, including Gerber files and pictures of the top and bottom layers (found in the docs folder).